Farama-Foundation/PettingZoo/README.md

 ```
 from pettingzoo.gamma import prison
-pistonball.manual_control([environment specs])
+prison.manual_control([environment specs])
 ```

-Look at [the documentation] for individual environments to see which supports manual control and what the controls for a specific environment are.
+Look at the [documentation] for individual environments to see which supports manual control and what the controls for a specific environment are.

 ### Random Demo